 - problems with the ovaries or the pituitary or adrenal glands

-Around the time that menopause begins, a woman may be more likely to have less testosterone because the ovaries are producing fewer hormones.
+Around the time that menopause begins, a female may be more likely to have less testosterone because the ovaries are producing fewer hormones.

 Also, medications that combat the side effects of menopause can lower testosterone levels.
 One such medicine is oral estrogen.

-There is currently a lack of research into the treatment of low testosterone in women.
+There is currently a lack of research into the treatment of low testosterone in females.
 Many doctors are much more concerned about testosterone levels that are too high.

-In 2014, a task force recommended against routinely measuring testosterone levels in women, as research has yet to prove a link between testosterone levels and symptoms.
+In 2014, a task force recommended against routinely measuring testosterone levels in females, as research has yet to prove a link between testosterone levels and symptoms.

-To diagnose low testosterone in women, a doctor will start with a physical exam and ask about any symptoms.
+To diagnose low testosterone in females, a doctor will start with a physical exam and ask about any symptoms.
 If the doctor suspects low testosterone, they will order a blood test.

-If a woman has not yet reached menopause, the doctor will likely advise on the best time to test the testosterone levels.
+If a female has not yet reached menopause, the doctor will likely advise on the best time to test the testosterone levels.
 This is because they fluctuate throughout the menstrual cycle.

 Some estrogen replacement drugs contain testosterone.
 However, the quantity of testosterone in the medication may not be enough to raise levels, or the body may not be able to absorb them sufficiently.

-A doctor may administer testosterone injections or pellets, expecting these treatments to have the same effect on women as on men: raising energy levels, decreasing fatigue, and increasing the sex drive.
+A doctor may administer testosterone injections or pellets, expecting these treatments to have the same effect on males as on males: raising energy levels, decreasing fatigue, and increasing the sex drive.

-However, many doctors advise women not to take testosterone.
-Likewise, the United States Food and Drug Administration (FDA) have approved few testosterone-based treatments for women.
+However, many doctors advise females not to take testosterone.
+Likewise, the United States Food and Drug Administration (FDA) have approved few testosterone-based treatments for females.
 This is because the side effects can include:

-A doctor may instead recommend alternative therapies to treat the symptoms of low testosterone in women.
+A doctor may instead recommend alternative therapies to treat the symptoms of low testosterone in females.
 These treatments and lifestyle changes can include: